-The Fair School Funding Plan was passed in June 2021, with the new biennium budget bill effective for FY 2022.
+The Fair School Funding Plan was passed in June 2021, and continues with the new biennium budget bill effective for FY 2024.
 There was a multi-year phase-in, as the bill was/is not fully funded, but hopefully the rainy-day fund will help with this.
 The new funding model did not debut until December 2021.
-The District is receiving less State funding at this time, which is a result of shifting dollars that follow the students who attend Charter schools or are on the Autism/Jon Peterson scholarships.
-The new biennium budget (HB 33) for FY 2024 and 2025 has not yet been settled/approved and currently sits with the Senate.
-The latest simulations show the District could see an increase of \$305,592 in FY 2024 and \$211,867 in FY 2025.
-However, due to the uncertainty, funding is flat-lines at FY 2023 funding level.
+The District is receiving an additional \$333,635.82 in FY 2024 and \$237,741.32 in FY 2025.
+FY 2026-2028 are flatlined at the FY 2025 funding level.

 Casino revenues were received starting in FY 2013, with our first full fiscal year collection in FY 2014, receiving \$225,431.74 at roughly \$49.72 per pupil.
 The revenue has dropped to \$215,722 in FY 2017, while reaching a high of \$282,888 in FY 2023.
 The District reduced Casino revenue in FY 2021 due to COVID-19 and it rebounded in FY 2022.
-We are estimating \$280,000 for the remaining years of the forecast.
+We are estimating \$282,888 for the remaining years of the forecast, based on FY 2023 actual revenue.

 1.040 Restricted Grants-In-Aid (State) Disadvantage Pupil Impact Aid, Career Technical funding, English Learners, Gifted funding and Student Wellness & Success funding fall under this line item.
 Student Wellness and Success funds, formerly coded to a 467 fund, will now be reportable in the General Fund and appear as restricted funding.
 These funds will remain restricted in usage and can not solely be used for general operations.
 We currently use the funds to help fund a Social Worker, Psychologist along with professional development and educational programs/materials for student wellness.
-FY 2022 showed the net amount of other restricted funding adjustments due to the new funding formula mid-year implementation, but the District is actually receiving less SWSF (\$200,475) in FY 2023, than in FY 2022 (\$244,278).
-It is flat-lined that over the remainder of the forecast at FY 2023 amount.
+FY 2022 showed the net amount of other restricted funding adjustments due to the new funding formula mid-year implementation, but the District is receiving \$207,696, in FY 2024 in SWSF and is flat-lined that over the remainder of the forecast at FY 2024 amount.

-- 1.050 Property Tax Allocation This category contains the 10% & 2.5% rollback and homestead exemptions of property taxes reimbursed to the District by the State of Ohio.
+- 1.050 State Share of Local Property Taxes This category contains the 10% & 2.5% rollback and homestead exemptions of property taxes reimbursed to the district by the State of Ohio.
 With the proposed legislation in the new biennium budget, we do have some uncertainty with these funds.
 1.15% is estimated as an annual increase at this time. - 1.060 All Other Revenues This figure is a combination of a number of things including tuition and excess cost billed to other districts, investment earnings, fuel reimbursement, and other miscellaneous revenues.
-The estimate reflects actual revenue in FY 2023 and then reduces slightly each year as our overall funds reduce.
+The estimate reflects a decrease in FY 2024 as we will have less investment revenue and then again in FY 2025 to \$1,250,000 and flatlined for the remainder if the forecast.

 NOTE: forecast included BWC dividends and Billions Back in FY 2020 for \$111,551 and FY 2021 for \$357,524.
-These funds were not received in FY 2022 and are not included in the remainder of the forecast.
+These funds were not received since FY 2022 and are not included in the remainder of the forecast.

 2.060 All Other Financing Sources - This is primarily refunds of prior year expenditures and advances.
-This amount is increased in FY 2021 and FY 2022 due to an increase in grant funds and reduced in FY 2023-2027 with less federal dollars received (ESSER).
+This amount is increased in FY 2021 and FY 2022 due to an increase in grant funds and reduced in FY 2024-2028 with less federal dollars received (ESSER funding).